elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/supplementary/presentations/ch_04_Type_of_training_material/chapter04-Types_of_training_material-presentation.md

 | | *A pdf can be read in any OS, but to modify it you need to pay a licence* | *Only as is* |
 | ... | yes/no/partially | yes/no/partially |
 | | *Explanation* | *Explanation* |

+## Training material crafted for collaboration

+               --{{0}}--
+Training materials need to be captured in interoperable formats, so that they can be used in different contexts (e.g., operating systems and software) and built upon later.
+For materials like slides, it is important that other trainers are able to (re)use, fine-tune or even extend them.
+This means that you should choose a format that supports editing and extension.
+Interoperability: Ensure your training materials are versatile.
+Use formats that are compatible across various operating systems and software platforms.
+Reusability: Design your slides for longevity.
+Allow other trainers to adopt and adapt your materials with ease.
+Editability & Extensibility: Select formats that support seamless editing and extension, enabling continuous improvement and customization.

 ## The more context you give about your material the better